Healthy Meal Prep For Weight Loss: 13 Quick TipsBy Carole Anderson Lucia Reviewed by Briana Rodriquez, R.D. Science-Backed

-That’s right: Dedicating a bit of time during the weekend to come up with a weekly meal prep plan can pay off when it comes to the quality of your diet — and it may even help your weight-loss efforts.
+That’s right: Dedicating a bit of time during the weekend to come up with a weekly healthy meal prep plan can pay off when it comes to the quality of your diet — and it may even help your weight loss efforts.

-Want to find out how you can harness the power of meal prepping to benefit your health and save yourself some time during the week?
+Want to find out how you can harness the power of meal prepping to benefit your weight loss and health, plus save yourself some time during the week?
 Read on for our complete guide to creating your own meal prep meal plan for weight loss!